Miriam-Hein/pands-project2021/README.md

 **Figure 8: Scatterplot of the iris data set for sepal length vs width (left) and for petal length vs width (right)**

 <div align="justify">
 The scatterplot in this project, see above, show the relationship between length vs width for each the sepal leaf and the petal leaf for the three different species Iris Setosa, Iris versicolar and Iris virginica.
 In both graphs it is clearly visible that Iris setosa (blue dots) is well distinguishable from the other two species.
 This is not the case for Iris versicolar and Iris virginica when only reviewing the sepal leaf scatterplot on the left.
-However if the petal leaf scatterplot on the right is taken into account even though some data entries overlap it is still clearly visible that Iris virginica tents to larger values than Iris versicolor for the petal length and width.
+However, if the petal leaf scatterplot on the right is considered even though some data entries overlap it is still clearly visible that Iris virginica tents to larger values than Iris versicolor for the petal length and width.
-In addition, for the Scatterplot Iris Petal it's data form a clear cloud of points for each species.
-As this cloud is elongated and resambles a line you can conclude that the varaibles are correlated.
+In addition, for the Scatterplot Iris Petal its data entries form a clear cloud of points for each species.
+As this cloud is elongated and resembles a line you can conclude that the variables are correlated.
 [14]
-As above mentioned correlation is used as a statistical measure to express the linearity of two variables.
+As above-mentioned correlation is used as a statistical measure to express the linearity of two variables.
 This means that both variables would change together at a certain range.
 [15]
-In this case for petal length grows the petal width grows too and this is visiable for all three species.
+In this case for petal length grows the petal width grows too and this is visible for all three species.
 Therefore, we can see a relationship between the variable petal length and petal width.
 In the case of sepal length vs spepal width this relationship is only visible for Iris setosa however not for Iris versicolor and Iris virginica.
 Although the representation of points that group clouds for each Species (blue, orange and green dots) strongly suggest a possible separability of the groups.
 [14]

-Noticeable is that the left graphs seems to show less data entries for Iris setosa compared to the right graph.
-Knowing that their are 50 entries for each variable per Species the scatterplot only shows around 20 data entries on the plot.
+Noticeable is that the left graph seems to show less data entries for Iris setosa compared to the right graph.
+Knowing that there are 50 entries for each variable per Species the scatterplot only shows around 20 data entries on the plot.
 This is as some values are the exact same and therefore would be plotted at the same position.
 [11]
 </div>

 ### Pythons role